Studytime098123/Programming.com/Application & Code Security/steps.md

 # SNYK

-  1.For SNYK you need to open an account using google or github ([SNYK](https://snyk.io/) 2.Install SNYK CLI on to the meachine
+  1. For SNYK you need to open an account using google or github ([SNYK](https://snyk.io/))
+  2. Install SNYK CLI on to the meachine